MicrosoftDocs/OfficeDocs-SharePoint/migration/sharepoint-online-provided-azure-containers-and-queues-for-spo-migration-api.md

 ## Key to the container

 The default key is generated programmatically, and is only valid for 3 days.
 This key is the only way to gain access to the container.
 It is generated randomly and not reused.
-The container itself lives longer than the key, as the container is purged using SPO standard methods between 30-90 days from creation.
-SPO never stores the key, though potentially they could find the container.
+The container itself lives longer than the key, as the container is purged using SharePoint standard methods between 30-90 days from creation.
+SharePoint never stores the key, though potentially they could find the container.
 The container is housed in a shared Microsoft storage, technically outside the tenant (but within the region), and is protected using the API key.

 Only those who have the key have access.
 Other users in the subscription or the tenant do not have access.